How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Can I get permanent residency in Laos?

-Sources
+Key Sources

-• Ministry of Foreign Affairs (Consular Department)
+• Ministry of Foreign Affairs, Consular Department

 • Ministry of Labour and Social Welfare (Department of Skills Development and Employment)